g3nt3lman/Ebay-and-Google-crawler-in-Python/README.md

 In this project to find sites and product that fit the most given names, I used Levensthein distance to compare found products with the given ones.
 Aquired score from Levensthein function was compared to other witihin a search results, and that with best score was choosen both on ebay and google search step.

+Solutions provided final result which is EAN number with about 60% accuracy